sammieatkins/accessibility-course/accessibility-course/src/content/lessons/02_alt-text/instruction.md

 An image can have completely different alt text depending on the context.
 If it’s used at the top of a blog post about pet ownership, it might just be setting the tone.
 But if it's part of a quiz asking users to identify dog breeds, suddenly the details of that image are important.

-Before you write alt text, ask yourself: Why is this image here?
-What information would be lost if someone couldn’t see it?
+Before you write alt text, ask yourself: *Why is this image here?
+What information would be lost if someone couldn’t see it?*

-That’s your guiding question.
+Those are your guiding questions.
 Everything else builds from there.

 ### Not the Time to Get Wordy